 READ: 100 Things to do in a Forest.
 Buy here

 For many, it’s taken a global pandemic to truly appreciate the powers of the great outdoors.
-Aimlessly walking.
-Phone-free.
-Stripped of the daily luxuries that make up the DNA of a working day BC (Before Covid).
-For those who want to build upon their ever-growing connection to the natural world, this book is like an A-Z of all manner of woodland fun, for all ages.
-Exploring the healing and restorative benefits wild swimming to forest bathing; perfect gift fodder for those planning a late summer jaunt to the countryside.
+Stripped of the daily luxuries that make up the DNA of a working day pre-Covid.
+For those who want to build upon their connection to the natural world, this book is like an A-Z of all manner of woodland fun, exploring the healing and restorative benefits of wild swimming to forest bathing.

 READ: Magnum Artists: Great Photographers Meet Great Artists, buy here

-Pining for IRL exhibitions during lockdown?
-Enjoy the creative splendour of this new art book which - as the title suggests - reveals intimate images of great artists captured by great photographers.
+Enjoy the creative splendour of this new art book which, as the title suggests, reveals intimate images of great artists captured by great photographers.
 Including Salvador Dali having his portrait taken by Philippe Halsman; Andy Warhol by Thomas Hoepker; Picasso by Robert Capa.
 A unique insight into the public and private personae of iconic creatives.
 Compulsive reading.